-Although their temperament is very gentle and loving, there have been some recorded cases of Cocker rage within the breed.
+We know that the Cocker Spaniel's temperament is very gentle and loving, but there have been some recorded cases of Cocker rage within the breed.

 It's important to understand, however, that Cocker rage is the exception rather than the norm.

-An episode of Cocker rage shows itself as unexplained aggressive dog behavior; a sudden, vicious attack, for no apparent reason, towards the owner or whoever is near the Cocker at the time.
+Cocker rage can be described as an unexpected, unexplained aggressive dog behaviour; a sudden, vicious attack, for no apparent reason, towards the owner or whoever is near the dog at the time.

 There is a distinct, visible difference between an episode of Cocker rage and a display of dog aggression.

-As serious aggression in dogs is often incorrectly diagnosed as rage syndrome, it sometimes results in the dog being put to sleep, when the problem could have been easily resolved with training.
+Serious aggression in dogs is often incorrectly diagnosed as rage syndrome and it sometimes results in the dog being put to sleep when the problem could have been easily resolved with good training.

-Your vet may be able to diagnose it himself, or he may refer your dog to someone who specialises in animal or canine neurology.
+He may be able to diagnose it himself, or he may refer you to someone who specializes in animal or canine neurology.

-Alternatively, he may confirm the problem as being a simple training issue and recommend a dog behavioral therapist in your local area.
+On the positive side, he may confirm that the problem is simply a training issue and recommend a dog behavioural therapist in your local area.